ThatShiKrayy/home_lab_stack/README.md

+⸻

 🛰️ Professional Home-Lab Stack

 Secure · Declarative · Production-Inspired Infrastructure for Personal & Professional Use

-Welcome to the public portion of my home-lab infrastructure — a modular, Docker-based stack showcasing how I design, deploy, and maintain real-world services on modern Linux systems.
+Welcome to the public side of my home-lab — a modular, Docker-based stack demonstrating how I design, deploy, and maintain real-world services on modern Linux systems.

-This repo highlights the components that are professionally relevant and safe to open-source, including:
+This repository includes only the components that are appropriate for open-source release.
+My full media stack remains private, but this project showcases the engineering patterns behind it:
-	•	A hardened Matrix Synapse deployment with Element Web
+	•	A hardened Matrix Synapse + Element Web deployment
-	•	Reverse-proxy routing patterns via Traefik
+	•	Traefik-based routing and TLS automation
 	•	Network segmentation and secrets handling
-	•	Infrastructure-as-code principles used in my private environment
+	•	Infrastructure-as-code structure and maintainability patterns
-	•	A roadmap of upcoming public modules (SSO, observability, automation, etc.)
+	•	A roadmap highlighting upcoming public modules (SSO, observability, automation, etc.)

-My full media stack remains private by design, but this repository serves as a transparent look into how I engineer secure, maintainable, self-hosted services in a way that mirrors production-grade patterns.
+This is both a portfolio artifact and a living reference for secure, maintainable self-hosting.

 ⸻

 🚀 Why This Exists

-I maintain an extensive home-lab that powers personal communication, automation, monitoring, and internal tooling.
-Over time, I’ve refined robust patterns for:
+My home-lab supports communication, automation, monitoring, and internal tooling.
+Over time, I’ve built and refined patterns for:
 	•	Secure service exposure
-	•	Composable Docker architectures
+	•	Composable, multi-network Docker architectures
 	•	Federated communication stacks
-	•	Reverse proxy governance
+	•	Reverse proxy governance and identity boundaries
-	•	Network isolation
+	•	Network isolation and zero-trust-adjacent design
-	•	Automated configuration management
+	•	Repeatable configuration and deployment workflows

-This repo is where I publish the parts that can help others — and demonstrate my engineering approach — without exposing private media systems or sensitive infrastructure.
+This repository is where I publish the portions that are useful to others — and representative of my engineering approach — without exposing sensitive infrastructure.

 ⸻

 🧩 Core Highlight: Matrix Synapse Stack

-The first major subsystem released here is a fully-operational Matrix Synapse + Element Web environment, including TURN integration, branded Element configuration, and privacy-focused defaults.
+The first released subsystem is a fully operational Matrix Synapse homeserver paired with Element Web, designed for privacy, resiliency, and clean federation.

-It’s hardened, production-inspired, and built to be federated.

-⸻

-🛣️ What’s Coming Next

-This repo will grow.
-Future modules planned for public release include:
-	•	Authentication layer (Authelia / Authentik)
-	•	Sanitized observability templates (Grafana, Loki, exporters)
-	•	Knowledge-management apps (BookStack, n8n workflows, etc.)
-	•	Network-service examples (AdGuard, socket-proxy patterns)
-	•	AI-powered system-health automation templates

-Each addition will be production-minded, privacy-respecting, and documented.

-⸻

-🧭 Who This Is For

-This repo is built for:
-	•	Engineers curious about clean home-lab design
-	•	Hiring managers reviewing infrastructure thinking
-	•	Self-hosters who want production-inspired patterns
-	•	Anyone looking to understand secure decentralization (Matrix, TURN, Traefik, etc.)

-It’s both a portfolio and a reference.

-⸻

-📫 Contact / Follow-Up

-If you have suggestions, ideas, or want to discuss home-lab engineering patterns, feel free to open an issue or PR.
-Collaboration is welcome — privacy is respected.

-⸻

-🌐 Matrix Synapse Deployment

-My Matrix stack is built around:

 Matrix Synapse

-A production-ready homeserver configured with:
+Configured with:
 	•	Hardened federation settings
-	•	Optimized worker configuration for ARM hardware
+	•	Worker tuning for ARM hardware
-	•	Redis-backed caching layer
+	•	Redis caching layer
 	•	PostgreSQL backend
-	•	Automated certificate management through Traefik
-	•	Reverse-proxy routing with isolated networks
+	•	Traefik-managed certificates
+	•	Isolated ingress and egress through segmented networks
 	•	TURN server integration for reliable VoIP

-This has been one of the most battle-tested components of my lab and is now cleanly separated for public review.
+This has been one of the most battle-tested services in my environment and is now fully separated for public review.

 Element Web

-Customized Element deployment with:
+Customized deployment featuring:
 	•	Branded configuration
-	•	Default server presets
-	•	Custom turn server entries
+	•	Pre-set homeserver defaults
+	•	TURN configuration baked in
 	•	Guest access disabled
-	•	Tweaked UX settings
+	•	UX-focused tweaks

-This config is included in the repo, along with the relevant Traefik routing, so you can see how everything ties together without exposing private infrastructure.
+The repo includes sanitized configs and routing so you can see how the ecosystem fits together without exposing internal resources.

 Security Posture

-While the code is public, all secrets remain private.
-Authentication, tokens, and server-specific values are deliberately omitted.
+All secrets and environment-specific values are intentionally omitted.
+Only declarative infrastructure remains public.

 ⸻

 🧭 What’s Already Public

-The following pieces are included and documented:
+This repository currently includes:
-	•	Matrix Synapse compose definitions
+	•	Matrix Synapse Docker Compose definitions
 	•	Element Web configuration
 	•	TURN server wiring
-	•	Traefik routing (public-safe subset)
+	•	Traefik routing examples (public-safe)
 	•	Network segmentation patterns
-	•	High-level operational notes
-	•	Approach to maintainability and file organization
+	•	Notes on maintainability and operational structure

-Nothing in this repo grants access to any internal system — it’s simply the declarative side of how I structure modern self-hosted communication services.
+These files alone do not grant access to any real system; they simply outline the patterns I use in my private infrastructure.

 ⸻

-🛠️ What’s Coming Next
+🛣️ What’s Coming Next

-I’m planning to expand the public “professional” stack to showcase more of the systems and tooling I run that aren’t tied to personal media or sensitive data.

-Things under consideration:
+This repo will expand as I continue to break out professional-grade components from my private environment.

+Planned additions include:

 🔒 Authentication / SSO Layer

-Possibly integrating:
+Candidate systems:
 	•	Authelia
 	•	Authentik
 	•	Keycloak

-with examples of reverse-proxy middleware and per-service policies.
+Examples will include Traefik middleware and per-service authorization flows.

 📊 Lightweight Observability Stack

-A curated subset of my internal observability platform, possibly including:
+A sanitized subset of my internal observability platform:
-	•	Grafana (with prebuilt dashboards)
+	•	Grafana (templated dashboards)
 	•	Loki + Promtail configs
 	•	Node-exporter patterns
 	•	Syslog ingestion examples

-All scrubbed of any environment-specific paths or secrets.
+All scrubbed of paths, hostnames, and sensitive telemetry.

-📚 Knowledge-Management Apps
+📚 Knowledge-Management & Automation Apps

-I run several in my private stack, but I may publish sanitized versions of:
+Potential releases:
-	•	BookStack
+	•	BookStack deployment template
-	•	n8n (template automations, minus credentials)
+	•	n8n workflow examples (credential-free)
-	•	Dashboards and operational workflows
+	•	Ops dashboards and automated routines

 🛜 Network Services

 Public-ready examples of:
-	•	AdGuard (or Pi-hole) deployment patterns
+	•	AdGuard / Pi-hole deployments
-	•	Socket-proxy setups
+	•	socket-proxy setups
-	•	Traefik best-practice routers / middlewares
+	•	Traefik routing and middleware best practices

-🤖 AI-Powered System Health Automation
+🤖 AI-Powered System-Health Automation

-My production n8n → OpenAI → Email system snapshot pipeline may get a public example version, including:
+My production n8n → OpenAI → email health-report pipeline may be released in a generic, sanitized form, including:
-	•	Snapshot script structure
+	•	Snapshot script template
-	•	n8n workflow JSON (without credentials)
+	•	n8n automation JSON
-	•	A template for automated health reporting
+	•	Example HTML report output

-This would be valuable for engineers exploring automated infrastructure reporting without exposing sensitive metrics.
+Useful for building automated observability without exposing sensitive details.

 ⸻

 🎯 Purpose of This Repo

-This repository exists for professional transparency, portfolio demonstration, and collaboration.
-It reflects how I:
+This repository exists to demonstrate:
-	•	Organize services modularly
-	•	Separate internal and external stacks
-	•	Maintain declarative, instrumented, reproducible deployments
-	•	Approach networking, secrets handling, and service isolation
+	•	Modular service organization
-	•	Build communication systems with a security-first mindset

-The goal is to share the components that demonstrate engineering rigor without compromising privacy or operational security.
+	•	Clear separation between external-facing and internal systems
+	•	Declarative, reproducible infrastructure
+	•	Security-first networking and identity boundaries
+	•	Real-world engineering patterns suitable for both homelabbers and professionals

+It is a reference, a teaching tool, and a portfolio artifact — all without compromising operational security.

 ⸻

 📩 Feedback & Collaboration

-I’m open to feedback, improvement ideas, hardening suggestions, and discussions around home-lab design patterns.
-This repo will evolve as I continue separating professional-grade components from my private infrastructure.

-Future additions will be versioned and documented as they roll out.
+If you have suggestions, questions, or ideas for future modules, feel free to open an issue or PR.
+Collaboration is welcome — privacy is non-negotiable.

 ⸻